obv-mikhail/InputBot/README.md

 ```

 ## Build Dependencies

 ### Debian or Ubuntu based distros

 * **libx11-dev**
 * **libxtst-dev**
 * **libudev-dev**
 * **libinput-dev**

 **Note:** libinput requires InputBot to be run with sudo on Linux - `sudo ./target/debug/<program name>`.

+## Examples

+You can run the included examples by cloning the library and running `cargo run --example <example name>`.
+Similar to the note above, on Linux you have to run `cargo build --examples && sudo ./target/debug/<example name>`.

+This is especially useful for testing the library when contributing.